RHEcosystemAppEng/kogito-benchmark/README.md

 # Kogito Benchmark

-Purpose of this project is benchmarking [Kogito](https://kogito.kie.org/) application for a defined business process model using MongoDB as a persistence store.
+Purpose of this project is benchmarking [Kogito](https://kogito.kie.org/) application for a defined business process model using MongoDB as the persistence store.

 The objective is to define a repeatable procedure to generate structured data for the metrics defined in [Metrics specifications](#metrics-specifications), to easily monitor system performance as the product evolves.